CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 Advanced Compiler Design & Implementation.
 Muchnick.
 1997.
 ==========================================================
-I have the kindle edition, which is again very poor and hard to read.
+I have the kindle edition, which is very poor and hard to read.

 This book is also mostly about the backend of a compiler, focusing on optimization.

 My impression is that this book describes many algorithms in detail.
 But when I tried to implement one of the simpler algorithms (18.1 Unreachable Code Elimination) I found that the description left out a part (No_Path) of the algorithm.

 This book describes the idea of multiple levels of intermediate representation, HIR, MIR and LIR.
 I guess this has influenced many compiler implementations.

 Its coverage of SSA is rudimentary - I guess it was written when SSA was still very new.

-This book has a reputation of containing many errors.
+This book has a reputation of containing many errors, although I assume the latest printings have the errors fixed.

+Despite its faults, it is a must have book if you want to learn about compiler construction.

 Retargetable C Compiler, A: Design and Implementation.
 Hanson & Fraser.
 1995.
 =============================================================================